Addressing Tutorial

 ipv4: 10.0.1.64/28

-Looking for something less drastic like setting the router’s IP address to be the first IP address in the link subnet?
-We got you covered: use a number (instead of an IPv4/IPv6 address) in ipv4 or ipv6 interface attribute.
+Do you want to do something less drastic, like setting the router’s IP address to be the first IP address in the link subnet?
+We’ve got you covered: use a number (instead of an IPv4 or IPv6 address) in the ipv4 or ipv6 interface attribute.

 Remember the stub link example where I mentioned the router might not get the first IP address on the link?
 Let’s fix that: